Call for Papers

 Philadelphia, PA 19104-6228

-This event is supported by funding from SASgov, the student government for graduate students in the School of Arts and Sciences; GAPSA, the Graduate and Professional Students' Association at the University of Pennsylvania; the Linguistic Data Consortium; and the University of Pennsylvania Department of Linguistics.
+This event is supported by funding from SASgov, the student government for graduate students in the School of Arts and Sciences; GAPSA, the Graduate and Professional Students' Association at the University of Pennsylvania; and MindCORE (Center for Outreach, Research, and Education).